 Some individuals are born with hip problems, such as structural abnormalities, that worsen over time.
 These can ultimately result in a labral tear.

 Sports or accidents that traumatize the hip can tear the labrum.

 Wear and tear over time, particularly hip movements needed in specific sports such as tennis or golf, can wear down the labrum and eventually cause a tear.

 Dr. Park provides treatment based on the severity of your symptoms.
 For minor to moderate cases, you may recover through nonsurgical means.
 In this case, Dr. Park advises medications, rest, and physical therapy to relax, heal, and ultimately strengthen the labrum and surrounding muscle.

 Major labral tears may require surgery to correct or remove the damaged tissue.
 Dr. Park performs an arthroscopic repair on your labrum, a minimally invasive procedure that allows fast recovery.

-In either case, you’ll need plenty of exercises and physical activity to restore full mobility and regain any strength you lost following your injury.
-Dr. Park often assigns physical therapist to help you stay on track and monitor your progress during your recovery plan.
+In either case, you’ll need plenty of exercise and physical activity to restore full mobility and regain any strength you lost following your injury.
+Dr. Park often assigns a physical therapist to help you stay on track and monitor your progress during your recovery plan.